andreimatetic/assignments/week1/Part3 Verizon.md

     A: Software that captures and records keystrokes entered by the user.
 Could also be a hardware device [keyboard <-> keylogger <-> host connection (e.g. USB)].

 6. The time from an attacker’s first action to the initial compromise of an asset is typically measured in which one?
 Seconds, minutes, hours, days?
+    A: Minutes.
+Unfortunately, discovery time lags much further behind.

 7. When it comes to phishing, which industry has the highest click rates?
+    A: Education (4.93%)